-- All final drafts of essays should be both a) printed and brought to class & b) posted to Canvas before our class meeting. - Note: You must turn in a completed first draft for workshop in order to receive full-credit on the final draft.
+- All first drafts of essays should be both a) printed and brought to class for workshop & b) posted to Canvas before our class meeting. - All final drafts of essays do not require a printed hardcopy but must be posted to Canvas by the assigned due date. - You must turn in all three of our formal writing assignments to pass the course.

+Note: You must turn in a completed first draft on time for workshop in order to receive full credit on the final draft.
+I deduct 10% for incomplete/late drafts.